donvoorhies/oap/README.md

 An "anthology" of (IMO) some snazzy Wordpress-functions that I've come across over time, which I use to optimize my Wordpress-installations.

 The following functions this plugin quietly performs are (as of v.1.0.0 [RC-2], 03/09/2021):
-- WP REST API, Pingbacks and Self-Pingbacks disabled
+- Pingbacks and Self-Pingbacks are disabled
 - Removed (unnecessary) code and -functions in the header (see the changelog for details)
 - Making the RECAPTCHA- and WPCF7-code show and function exclusively on the contact page
 - Links and uses the newest, commonly-used jQuery-lib(s) (in Wordpress) from a CDN (currently cdnjs.com)